 Nobuyuki did see some of himself in his son, but honestly, he saw a more of Achika and Katsuhito in the boy.
 When Tenchi was old enough, his grandfather started to teach him the sword.
 His father thought it would be a good structure and discipline for him.
 He was always a good student and kept out of trouble.
 His father only really worried about his shyness with girls.

-However, that particular problem solved itself sometime in April 1995.
+However, that particular problem solved itself sometime in autumn 1994.
 The secret that Nobuyuki kept from Reiko was that he had known about extraterrestrial life for over three years now.
 Then, Detective First Class Kuramitsu Mihoshi was chasing the Class A1 space pirate Ryua Ryoko through the Sol system.
 In their exchange, the two crashed their ships into the mountains near the Masaki Shrine, where Tenchi was walking home.